SEO

 Targeting Keywords That Are Too Broad

-“Marketing” has millions of searches.
-You’ll never rank for it, and even if you did, the traffic wouldn’t be qualified.
+“Marketing” gets millions of searches.
+You won’t rank for it.
+And if you did, the traffic would be useless.

 Ignoring Search Intent

-For local businesses, location modifiers are crucial.
-Don’t just target “landscaping services” - target “landscaping services River Oaks” and “lawn care Memorial Houston.”
+Local businesses die without location keywords.
+Stop chasing “landscaping services.”
+Own “landscaping services River Oaks” and “lawn care Memorial Houston.”

 Putting It All Together